alifwahid/alifwahid.github.io/_posts/2018-08-03-your-head-is-older-than-your-feet.md

 in thinking that way.
 Carlo Rovelli is definitely a poet, as much as a physicist.
 I have yet to read his latest book *The Order of Time*.
 But his lecture at The Royal Institution below is thoroughly enlightening, just as his previous books were.
-He reminds people at one point that "your head is older than your feet".
+He remarks at one point that "your head is older than your feet".
 Go figure!

 <iframe width="560" height="315"
 src="https://www.youtube-nocookie.com/embed/-6rWqJhDv7M?rel=0" frameborder="0"